timm/tested/docs/onFishing.md

 This section offers an example of fishing tool.
 This example has to important points:

 - It is a baseline implementation.
 You are meant to be critical of it, to want to improve it.
+  - For example, the following results comes from only one small data set
+  - So there is much more work to do here.
 - The example comes with an evaluation criteria with which we can compare different fishing tools

 ### The Chen Heuristic